Need any help? Contact Us

 Andrew Salter (1914–1996), introduced to American therapy the Pavlovian method of contradicting, opposing, and attacking beliefs.
 In the conditioned reflex, he has found what he saw as the essence of hypnosis.
 He thus gave a rebirth to hypnotism by combining it with classical conditioning.
-Ivan Pavlov had himself induced an altered state in pigeons, that he referred to as "Cortical Inhibition," which some later theorists believe was some form of a hypnotic state.
+Ivan Pavlov had himself induced an altered state in pigeons, which he referred to as "Cortical Inhibition," which some later theorists believe was some form of a hypnotic state.

 Harry Arons (1914-